Felony dog attack laws ::

 Hawaii

-Hawaii County Felony Dog Attack Law
+Hawaii State and Hawaii County Felony Dog Attack Laws

 State Applies To Title and Enactment Statute

-Hawaii Substantial bodily injury, serious bodily injury or death inflicted by dog(s) § 4-4-32.
+Hawaii County Substantial bodily injury, serious bodily injury or death inflicted by dog(s) § 4-4-32.
 Negligent failure to control a dangerous dog; penalties.
 Enacted in 2022.

 (a) A dog owner commits the offense of negligent failure to control a dangerous dog, if the person negligently fails to take reasonable measures to prevent the dog from attacking, without provocation, a person or animal and such attack results in: